 My father-in-law is a keen gardener and he always has broad beans fresh from his orto this time of year.
 My nonna would transform them into a soup she called pasta e fagioli.
 My in-laws eat them raw with sharp pecorino cheese.
 I’ve settled for something in between for today’s recipe – Pasta Primavera or Italian spring vegetable pasta with broad beans and sausage.

 This recipe is actually one of Giulio’s creations.
 He is always inventing new pasta recipes.
 A couple of months ago, we ate variations of cacio e pepe for an entire week.
 Before that it was 50 shades of Amatriciana.
 When Giulio becomes obsessed with a pasta sauce, he makes it non stop.
+He even got a meat dehydrator just to serve us jerky along with the pasta.

 My nonna’s pasta e fagioli is a heavy wintery soup with really rich meaty flavours.
 Since we’re heading into spring, I wanted something lighter that can been thrown together quickly for a mid-week dinner.
 So instead of slowly braising the meat, I’ve opted for a spiced sausage.
 Pork and fennel works great, but so would any spicy Italian sausage you can find.
 If you enjoy trying new kinds of sausage, learn more at DCWCasing.com about new sausage casings you should look for at your local stores.